Dan McGrath: Television

-After getting fired twice from The Simpsons, he later worked on Mission Hill (where he wrote "I Married a Gay Man from Outer Space").
+After getting fired twice from The Simpsons, he later worked on Mission Hill, where he wrote the episode "Plan 9 from Mission Hill (or I Married a Gay Man from Outer Space)", which didn't air on The WB (as The WB canceled the show after the episode "Unemployment, Part 1 [or Brother's Big Boner]"), but did air as the last episode on Cartoon Network's Adult Swim block.
 He also worked on Gravity Falls, The PJs, and an eight year stint at King of the Hill, contributing episodes like "Full Metal Dust Jacket" and "The Minh Who Knew Too Much".
 The A.V.
 Club called "The Minh Who Knew Too Much" episode "terrifyingly silly and haphazard".

 Teaching

 McGrath later taught a course in "Comedy and Cultural Theory" at The Center for Fiction in Brooklyn.

 Death

 McGrath died from a stroke at a hospital in Brooklyn, New York, on November 14, 2025, at the age of 61.

 Writing credits

 The Simpsons episodes

 McGrath wrote (or co-wrote) the following episodes: